-Year Module NQF level: 8 orensic Accounting and Inves stigation Practice MODULE OUTCOMES: On completion of the module the student will demonstrate: a critical understanding and application of appropriate research methodologies that are relevant to the field of forensic accounting and investigation practice; knowledge of appropriate research skills to critically interrogate multiple sources of knowledge and information; the ability to present and prepare contextualised and empirically researched opinions in the field of forensic accounting and investigation practice; and solve case studies relating to practical scenarios in the field of forensic accounting and investigation practice in an oral Year Module NQF level: 8 ccounting and Practice Mana gement MODULE OUTCOMES: Upon completion of this module the student must demonstrate insight into: the role that financial statements play in the capital markets, the nature of financial statement fraud and the framework for detecting financial statement fraud; the likelihood of financial statement fraud by means of examination of information of entity's management and directors, nature of the organisation, operating characteristics and financial results; available computer-aided forensic accounting techniques and processes related thereto; manipulation of IFRS; the solving of problems through the analysis of sets of facts and/or source documentation related to fraud risk management and risk management within the commercial forensic environment and to formulate arguments flowing therefrom in an orderly fashion; and an ability to present and communicate complex information reliably and coherently using appropriate academic and professional or occupational conventions, formats and Year Module NQF level: 8 le the student must demonstrate environment; South African constitutional ord scope of work of the forensic ac lures, engagement letters, qua the South African forensic acco warrants relevant to the sco substance thereof and the exec ith and management of the com of legal principles, including mo rviewing strategies based or ler and legal system that may countant; ality control, risk and project untant; ope of work of the forensic aution thereof; mercial crime scene; ney laundering, relating to the orensic Accounting and Invest the student will demonstrate: ind application of appropriate res- ensic accounting and investigati a research skills to critically in on; prepare contextualised and en- ounting and investigation practic g to practical scenarios in the fir id communicate results and in a written report.
-Year Module ccounting and Practice Manage le the student must demonstrate atements play in the capital ma- ramework for detecting financial statement fraud by means of and directors, nature of t ial results; d forensic accounting technic s through the analysis of s o fraud risk management and ronment and to formulate argur d communicate complex inform- nic and professional or occupati- the ambit of practice and fraud Year Module vestigation le the student must demonstrate environment; South African constitutional ord substance thereof and the exect th and management of the com of legal principles, including mothe practical application of the forensic investigation process;
+Title: Applied Research In Forensic Accounting and Investigation Practice

+- a critical understanding and application of appropriate research methodologies that are relevant to the field of forensic accounting and investigation practice; - knowledge of appropriate research skills to critically interrogate multiple sources of knowledge and information; - the ability to present and prepare contextualised and empirically researched opinions in the field of forensic accounting and investigation practice; and - solve case studies relating to practical scenarios in the field of forensic accounting and investigation practice and communicate results and recommendations in an oral presentation as well as in a written report.

+Title: Advanced Forensic Accounting and Practice Management

+Upon completion of this module the student must demonstrate insight into:

+- the role that financial statements play in the capital markets, the nature of financial statement fraud and the framework for detecting financial statement fraud; - the likelihood of financial statement fraud by means of examination of information of entity's management and directors, nature of the organisation, operating characteristics and financial results; - available computer-aided forensic accounting techniques and processes related thereto; - manipulation of IFRS; - the solving of problems through the analysis of sets of facts and/or source documentation related to fraud risk management and risk management within the commercial forensic environment and to formulate arguments flowing therefrom in an orderly fashion; and - an ability to present and communicate complex information reliably and coherently using appropriate academic and professional or occupational conventions, formats and technologies falling within the ambit of practice and fraud risk management.

+Title: Advanced Forensic Investigation

+Upon completion of this module the student must demonstrate insight into:

+- the forensic investigative environment; - the processes within the South African constitutional order and legal system that may have an influence on the scope of work of the forensic accountant; - work acceptance procedures, engagement letters, quality control, risk and project management, relevant to the South African forensic accountant;

-the practical application of interviewing techniques; the ethical standards and practice relevant to the South African commercial forensic environment; and the practical application of conducting case studies, compiling and submitting reports on findings and testifying in court as an expert witness.
-Module code: FORP676 Year Module NQF level: 8 Title: Forensic Regulatory C compliance and Technology MODULE OUTCOMES: On completion of the module, the student should be able to de emonstrate: On completion of the module, the student should be able to demonstrate: knowledge of and engagement in regulatory compliance, relevant internal audit topics and information technology within the field of forensic accountancy; selecting and applying appropriate standards, procedures, processes and techniques of regulatory compliance, relevant internal audit topics and information technology on unknown problems in the field of forensic accountancy; ethics and professional practice relating to forensic regulatory compliance, relevant internal audit topics and information technology; accessing, processing and managing information on regulatory compliance, relevant internal audit topics and information technology problems and issues within the forensic accountancy environment; context and systems relating to regulatory compliance, relevant internal audit topics and information technology in the forensic accountancy environment.
+- certain types of search warrants relevant to the scope of work of the forensic accountant, the form and substance thereof and the execution thereof; - the processes involved with and management of the commercial crime scene; - advanced capita selecta of legal principles, including money laundering, relating to the forensic environment; - apply the various interviewing strategies based on extensive and systematic knowledge of the subject; - demonstrate the various interviewing techniques in given situations; - the practical application of the forensic investigation process; - the practical application of interviewing techniques; - the ethical standards and practice relevant to the South African commercial forensic environment; and - the practical application of conducting case studies, compiling and submitting reports on findings and testifying in court as an expert witness.

+Title: Forensic Regulatory Compliance and Technology

+On completion of the module, the student should be able to demonstrate:

+- knowledge of and engagement in regulatory compliance, relevant internal audit topics and information technology within the field of forensic accountancy; - selecting and applying appropriate standards, procedures, processes and techniques of regulatory compliance, relevant internal audit topics and information technology on unknown problems in the field of forensic accountancy; - ethics and professional practice relating to forensic regulatory compliance, relevant internal audit topics and information technology; - accessing, processing and managing information on regulatory compliance, relevant internal audit topics and information

+- technology problems and issues within the forensic accountancy environment; - context and systems relating to regulatory compliance, relevant internal audit topics and information technology in the forensic accountancy environment.